antononcube/RakuForPrediction-blog/Articles/Chebyshev-polynomials-and-fitting-workflows.md

 ## Introduction

-This post explores the use of Chebyshev polynomials in regression and curve fitting workflows.
-It highlights various packages that facilitate these processes, providing insights into their features and applications.
+This post demonstrates the use of Chebyshev polynomials in regression and curve fitting workflows.
+It highlights various Raku packages that facilitate these processes, providing insights into their features and applications.

 - ["JavaScript::Google::Charts"](https://raku.land/zef:antononcube/JavaScript::Google::Charts): This package is instrumental for creating scatter plots and visualizing time series data.
+- ["Math::Fitting"](https://raku.land/zef:antononcube/Math::Fitting): This package supports linear regression using function bases, providing functors and allowing retrieval of multiple properties.
 - ["Math::Polynomial::Chebyshev"](https://raku.land/zef:antononcube/Math::Polynomial::Chebyshev): It offers a polynomial basis with recursive and trigonometric computation methods, ensuring exact integer results for numerators and denominators.
-- ["Math::Fitting"](https://raku.land/zef:antononcube/Math::Fitting): This package supports linear regression using function bases, providing functors and allowing retrieval of multiple properties.
+- ["Data::Reshapers"](https://raku.land/zef:antononcube/Data::Reshapers): This package transforms data.
+- ["Data::Summarizers"](https://raku.land/zef:antononcube/Data::Summarizers): This package summarizes data values.
 - ["Data::TypeSystem"](https://raku.land/zef:antononcube/Data::TypeSystem): It provides a summary of data types.
-- ["Data::Summarizers"](https://raku.land/zef:antononcube/Data::Summarizers): This package summarizes data values.

 ### TL;DR